swcarpentry/website/pages/membership.md

 A Member Organization is an organization that has made a commitment to the growth and spread of Software & Data Carpentry.
 Members receive annual access to instructor training and guidance with capacity building at their organization.
 Members are able to run low-cost local workshops while developing communities of practice around effective data-driven reproducible research.
 Community developed lessons enable our instructors to globally share the effort for developing impactful lessons on technical topics.
 Memberships give Software and Data Carpentry revenue to ensure the ongoing development and maintenance of the lessons demanded by research communities.
 We work to give your local instructors support, mentorship and a forum for community lesson development.

-We offer several levels of Membership, based on training activities expected annually.
+### Membership Tiers

-### Tiers
+We offer several levels of Memberships, based on training activities expected annually.
+Fees listed below are for not-for-profit organizations.
+We also provide these and Platinum Memberships for for-profit organizations.
+Please [contact us](mailto:partnerships@carpentries.org) for more information.

 ||Bronze|Silver|Gold|Platinum|